DynamicsShop/SD-LinkBox/SD-Linkbox-Release-Notes.md

 - BCv18 Public App - Fixed an error that was raised when the Add Template File action chosen in the Dropped Files Factbox.

+### 4.0.1

+#### Enhancements

+- BCv14 Private App - An SD Linkbox Permission Set was added to the App.

 ### 4.0.0

 #### Enhancements

 - BCv14 Private App - Recipients subpage not editable when sending DocuSign Templates.

-- Refactored code to prevent Error messages when adding Template file to Drop Point.
+- BCv14 Private App - Refactored code to prevent Error messages when adding Template file to Drop Point.

 - BCv14 Private App - Reworked functionality to the Attach Report action on Drop Points.

 - BCv14 Private App - Reworked functionality to fix the View Template File action in Drop Point Card.

+- BCv14 Private App - The product activation/licensing setup was added to the product.

+- BCv14 Private App - Converted version 4.0.0 C/AL code base to Private App AL Extensions.

 - BCv14 C/AL - A C/AL Upgrade Path from v3.0.0 C/AL to v4.0.0 C/AL was developed.

 - BCv14 C/AL - Setup tables were added to the XML Export files.

-- BCv14 Private App - The product activation/licensing setup was added to the product.

-- BCv14 Private App - Converted version 4.0.0 C/AL code base to Private App AL Extensions.

 - BCv14 C/AL - Expiry Date format is now based on local settings.